 But phishing simulations can also go wrong, they can even have a negative effect on the security awareness of employees - we as a cyber security company have already noticed this at one time or another.
 The reasons for this can be found in unfavourable decisions made by the companies, for example, regarding to communication with employees or for the technical preparation of the measure.

-We have summarized our experiences with companies and what can go wrong with a phishing test in a story of the fictional Spigrin AG, its managing director, Udo Simmer, and its information security officer, Phillip Segert.
+We have summarized our experiences with the companies and everything that can go wrong during a phishing test for you here in the customer fail story of the fictitious Spigrin AG, its CEO, Udo Simmer, and its information security officer, Phillip Segert.
 Would you have considered all aspects for a successful phishing simulation?

 Phishing simulation at Spigrin AG - a short story of failure